jblomo/datamining290/slides/2014-01-30-CaseStudies.markdown

   + What other information could you extract from log data?
   + Spread of flu over countries, cities?
   + Time of day?
 Do people notice in the morning?
-  + correlated with any other activity? (e.g., travel)
+  + Correlated with any other activity? (e.g., travel)
-  + best day of the week to call in sick (and get away with it)?
+  + Best day of the week to call in sick (and get away with it)?

 ---